What’s traditional British funeral etiquette? Are there…

 It also allows you to avoid rising funeral costs by freezing today’s prices, potentially saving your loved ones thousands in the future.

-Reassured can help you arrange a funeral plan for a range of alternative funerals and funeral services including humanist and direct cremation.
+Reassured can help you arrange a funeral plan for a cremation or burial, with a humanist or celebration of life service.

 Whether you choose an extravagant final farewell or opt for something simple, with a prepaid plan in place you can have peace of mind that your loved ones are protected from the stressful task of making all the arrangements themselves.

-To compare different funeral plan options, make the most of our FEE-FREE, FCA regulated broker service today.
+To compare different funeral plan options, make the most of our FEE-FREE, award-winning broker service today.

 SunLife (2021), Cost of Dying Report, sunlife.co.uk/costofdying2021